mschmidty/bio_notes/notes/_posts/2018-11-13-issue_based_nepa.md

 4. Preliminary issues = remaining unaddressed potentially significant impacts.

 ### Issue Identification and Analysis Method
-For each issue with a potential impact positive or negative, complete a worksheet.
+For each issue with a potential impact, positive or negative, complete a worksheet.
 If the issue/resource is not present or present but would not be impacted, a worksheet does not need to be completed.

-For this worksheet, start at the beginning of the page and work your way down in order.
-Once the worksheet is completed, create an outline for your impact analysis and conduct the analysis based on the methodology you just outlined.
+For a worksheet, start at the beginning of the list below and work your way down in order.
+Once the worksheet is completed, create an outline for your impact analysis and conduct the analysis based on the methodology and rational layout out in the process.

 1. Proposed Action
 2. Impact-Causing Element (ICE)